ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 ![Limited subtree file structure](subtree_usability_notes_2.png)

-When a policy has more than one limitation, all of them have to apply, or the policy does not work.
+When a policy has more than one limitation, all of them have to apply, or the policy doesn't work.
 For example, a `Location` limitation on Location `1/2` and `Subtree of Location` limitation on `1/2/55` cannot work together, because no Location can satisfy both those requirements at the same time.
 To combine more than one limitation with the *or* relation, not *and*,